 Travel Programs with a Service Component

-Students do extensive pre-travel research and participate in discussions to learn about Peruvian history and culture, focusing on the Incans and their legacy.
-Upon arrival in Cusco, we volunteer at an orphanage while living with a family and visiting Incan sites.
-Next we visit the town of Ollantaytambo in the Sacred Valley.
-We live with families and experience traditional small town life.
-We work in the fields, help prepare meals, play soccer with the locals and explore an original Inca town.
-Then we hike the Inca Trail and visit Machu Picchu.
+Students do extensive pre-travel research and participate in discussions to learn about Peruvian history and culture, focusing on the Incan civilization and Andean culture.
+Upon arrival in Cusco, we volunteer in an orphanage, tour ancient Incan sites and explore this beautiful colonial city in the Andes.
+We live in a large guest house with our host family near the center.
+After five days we go to the small town of Ollantaytambo in the Sacred Valley, live with local families and do agricultural service.
+We experience traditional life in rural Peru.
+We then hike the Inka Trail and visit Machu Picchu.

 This two-week trip is open to 12 seniors and takes place during Senior Project Month in May and early June.
 Should more than 12 students apply, a committee made up of the Spanish Department and the Administration will review the applications and finalize the group.

 - Domestic travel programs open to 8th graders; domestic and international programs open to freshmen, sophomores, and juniors.